xray-tech/xorc-notifications/README.md

 The project uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) for event schemas.
-Building the project should generate the corresponding Rust structs to be used in the code.
+`cargo build` should generate the corresponding Rust structs to be used in the code.
 By default the protobuf classes are included as a submodule, which must be imported to the project tree:

 ```bash
 > git submodule update --init